JoKerDii/DS-FAS/docs/notes/questions.md

 * **How does a Decision Tree decide on its splits (what is the criteria for a split point)?**

-  It finds the feature that best splits the target class into the purest possible children nodes.
+  DT finds the feature that best splits the target class into the purest possible children nodes.
 Eventually, decision tree aims to achieve the minimal average classification error.

   * The measure of purity is called the <u>information</u>.
 It represents the <u>expected amount of information that would be needed to specify whether a new instance should be classified 0 or 1, given the example that reached the node</u>.

   * <u>Entropy</u> on the other hand is a measure of impurity.
 The formula is $-p(a) * \log (p(a)) -p(b) * \log (p(b)) $.
 High entropy means being less predictable.
 Low entropy means being more predictable.

     By comparing the entropy before and after the split, we obtain the <u>information gain</u>, it is how much the information gained by doing the split using that particular feature.
 So the information gain can be calculate by entropy before the split minus the entropy after the split.
 If the IG=0, then the split is completely uninformative.
 If the IG is entropy before the split, then the split is completely informative.

     * <u>Gini index</u> is another commonly used measure of impurity.
 The formula of gini index is 1 minus the <u>squared probability</u> of each class.
 The optimal feature to split is chosen by minimizing the <u>weighted sum</u> of Gini index in each child node.